Dannie226/RoboticsLibrary/README.md

 }
 ```

-4. With that, you should have a functioning swerve drive, immenent debugging not withstanding
+4. With that, you should have a functioning swerve drive, imminent debugging not withstanding

 ### Controllers